Disappearances of Paul and Sarah Skiba and Lorenzo Chivers: Circumstances around disappearance

-Paul had told friends the week before that he questioned whether or not he had fathered Donovan's child, and said he would often "come home from work to find [Donovan] still in bed or partying next door with a neighbor, leaving Sarah to take care of the baby."
-He also mentioned his plans to kick Donovan out of his home and sue for full custody should a paternity test prove the child was his.
+Paul had told friends the week before his disappearance that he questioned if he had actually fathered Donovan's child, and said he would often "come home from work to find [Donovan] still in bed or partying next door with a neighbor, leaving Sarah to take care of the baby."
+Paul also mentioned his plans to kick Donovan out of his home and sue for full custody should a paternity test prove the child was his.
 Sarah spent the weekend of February 5, 1999, with her father, Paul Carroll Skiba, at his home in Thornton, Colorado.

 Disappearance

-On Sunday, February 7, 1999, Paul's mother Sharon received a phone call from Donovan claiming that Paul had not arrived home that day from a job he had scheduled with his employee and co-worker, Lorenzo DeShawn Chivers.
-Sarah had accompanied both on a job in Westminster that evening, departing for the Tuff Movers store, located at 72nd Avenue and Raleigh Street, around 5:30 p.m.
+On Sunday, February 7, 1999, Paul's mother Sharon received a phone call from Donovan claiming that Paul did not return home that day from a job he scheduled with his employee and co-worker Lorenzo DeShawn Chivers.
+Sarah accompanied both on a job in Westminster that evening, departing for the Tuff Movers store, located at 72nd Avenue and Raleigh Street, around 5:30 p.m.
 The three were last seen at approximately 6:00 p.m. in Morrison.
 At 6:22 p.m., Sarah made a call.
-When Paul failed to return home, Teresa phoned the police department, but stated they "did not take her seriously," after which Sharon placed a call regarding Paul's absence.
-Some time later, Michelle phoned police, notifying them that Sarah had not been returned from her weekend stay with Paul.
-On February 8, Chivers' son called his mother and told her that his father had not returned home.
+When Paul did not return home, Teresa phoned the police department, but stated they "did not take her seriously," after which Sharon placed a call regarding Paul's absence.
+Some time later, Michelle phoned police, notifying them that Sarah did not return from her weekend stay with Paul.
+On February 8, Chivers' son called his mother and told her that his father did not return home.